Skip to main content

 Garage Conversions Tip for Bromley Homeowners

-Integral garages in Bromley's 1930s properties usually share a wall with the house, which means the structural opening between the garage and the hallway is already there — you just need to widen it or remove the door frame.
+Integral garages in Bromley's 1930s properties usually share a wall with the house, which means the structural opening between the garage and the hallway is already there.
+You just need to widen it or remove the door frame.
 The garage floor is typically lower than the house floor by 150-200mm, and we level it up with insulated screed before laying the final floor.
 Bromley Council treats garage conversions as permitted development in most cases, and Building Control sign-off covers insulation, ventilation, fire safety, and electrics.

-Three property types in BR1 and BR2 most commonly suit garage conversion.
-1930s semi-detached and detached houses across Bromley Common, Hayes, and Sundridge Park typically have integral garages built into the side of the house.
-These are the easiest conversions because the structural opening between the garage and the house is already there.
-We widen the existing internal door or close it off and create a new opening from a more useful location.
-The garage walls share with the main house structure, so the converted room feels like part of the house rather than a tacked-on addition.
-Edwardian semi-detached properties around Bickley and Shortlands sometimes have attached garages built around 1900-1920.
-Proper substantial structures with good roof lines.
-These are slightly more involved to convert because they were often built as outbuildings rather than habitable rooms, and the floor, wall, and roof all need full insulation, damp-proofing, and ventilation work.
+Edwardian semis around Bickley and Shortlands sometimes have attached garages built around 1900–1920, proper structures with good roof lines.
+These take more work because they were built as outbuildings rather than habitable rooms, so the floor, walls, and roof all need full insulation, damp-proofing, and ventilation work.
 The finished result is often the most polished because the building is properly proportioned.
-Modern post-1980s properties with attached garages convert quickly, but most carry a planning condition requiring the garage to be retained for parking.
+Modern post-1980s properties with attached garages convert quickly, but many carry a planning condition requiring the garage to be retained for parking.
 We check the planning portal at the survey and apply for a variation of condition where needed.

 Garage Conversions in Bromley: What's Included